zbuzzeo/pizzaria/README.md

 pizzaName: Conjunction Function

 description: Create your own pie by passing in handpicked fresh ingredients.
 Invoke your appetite and creativity!
-Return to glory.
+And return back to glory!

 price: 17.02

+###4.
+Subscribe

+1. Create a section element with an id of "subscribe".
+2. Inside the section element, create a div element with the class of "content".
+3. Inside the div element, create a h3 element with a class of "sectionTitle" and insert the text "Subscribe" as the content for the h3 tag.
+4. Inside the div element create a p element with an id of "deal" and insert the text "Sign up for our special deals!"
+5. Inside the div element create an input element and add a placeholder="first Name" attribute.
+6. Inside the div element create an input element and add a placeholder="last Name" attribute.
+7. Inside the div element create an input element and add a placeholder="email" attribute.